 Louisville, Kentucky (ex-officio)

-Originally from Columbia, Missouri, Kathy has degrees from from George Mason University, George Washington University and University of Mary Washington.
+Originally from Columbia, Missouri, Kathy holds an MPA degree from George Mason University, a MS degree from George Washington University and a BA from the University of Mary Washington.

 Gregory “Greg” McCoy

 Fort Worth, Texas

 Greg McCoy is a member of First Presbyterian Church in Fort Worth, Texas where he serves as an Elder, Assistant Clerk and Former Trustee.
 He holds positions on numerous boards and committees including Youth Orchestra of Greater Fort Worth (Executive Committee, Past President); Treasurer and Executive Committee member of the Van Cliburn Foundation; Fort Worth Club Board of Governors.
 Greg attended the University of Texas at Austin earning both a B.B.A and an MPA – Tax and is currently with the Luther King Capital Management Corp.

 Samuel D. Muse

 Sam is a Certified Public Accountant and a CERTIFIED FINANCIAL PLANNERTM providing fiduciary investment consulting and wealth management services to successful families across the Midwest.
 He is a Partner at Fi3 Financial Advisors in Indianapolis.

 Sam is a Ruling Elder and past chair of the Finance and Stewardship committees at Orchard Park Presbyterian Church in Indianapolis.
 He is a member of the Presbytery of Whitewater Valley’s board of directors and is the past Finance Committee chair and member of the Pyoca Camp, Conference, and Retreat’s Advisory Council.
 Sam is a graduate of Purdue University (B.S.) and a member of the American Institute of Certified Public Accountants and the Indiana CPA Society.